lcthomas/eng696s20/schedule.md

 ## Week 5: Ideal outline
 ## Tuesday, February 11
 Due by class:
-* An ideal outline for the piece you will be working with this semester.
+* An ideal outline for the piece you will be working with this semester, including a first draft of an article abstract.
 The more detailed you can make this outline, the better.
 Please submit a copy to our course Box folder, and bring 2 print copies to class.
 You will workshop this outline in class with a partner/in a small group.

 We will workshop and discuss your ideal outlines in class.
 You will also create a plan for revision.